Emrion/uploaders/README.md

   - if not specific, ignore the file
 - if the FreeBSD loader on an ESP has a nonstandard filename (maybe changed by a system administrator), preserve the name
 - for a freebsd-boot partition, compare its bootcode with bootcode in the OS partition
-- if a detected loader is already up-to-date, neither suggest nor attempt an update.
+- if a detected loader is already up-to-date, neither suggest nor attempt an update

 ### Out of scope